-A registered pharmacist initiating and administering influenza vaccine under his/her own authority to a person aged 18 years or older in a NSW retail pharmacy must comply with the following three components of clause 48A of the NSW Poisons and Therapeutic Goods Regulation 2008 which prescribes rules for:
+A registered pharmacist initiating and administering vaccines under his/her own authority in a NSW retail pharmacy must comply with the following three components of clause 48A of the NSW Poisons and Therapeutic Goods Regulation 2008 which prescribes rules for:

 This provision applies to a pharmacist who holds general registration or provisional registration with the Pharmacy Board of Australia.
-A pharmacist with provisional registration who has completed an accredited vaccination training course may initiate and administer influenza vaccine only when under the supervision of a pharmacist who holds general registration, has completed an accredited vaccination training course and has determined influenza vaccination is appropriate for the particular person.
+A pharmacist with provisional registration who has completed an accredited vaccination training course may initiate and administer vaccines only when under the supervision of a pharmacist who holds general registration, has completed an accredited vaccination training course and has determined the vaccination is appropriate for the particular person.

 The pharmacist must complete a training course accredited to accord with the current version of Australian Pharmacy Council Standards for the Accreditation of Programs to Support Pharmacist Administration of Vaccines.